Trusted Termite Treatments – Newcastle and Hunter Valley

 The cost of a termite treatment depends on a number of factors, which is why we can’t give out quotes over the phone.
 We will need to organise a site visit to provide a FREE quote.

-Any visible nests will be treated and destroyed through direct nest injections.
+Any visible nests will be treated and destroyed through direct nest injection of insecticide.

 We will also drill trees and tree stumps on the property to see if we can find any termite nests.
 If we do, these will also be injected with insecticide.